John Tyler and slavery

-John Tyler, the tenth President of the United States, owned slaves throughout his lifetime and held complex views on slavery.
-He saw it as a necessary evil.
+John Tyler, the tenth President of the United States, owned slaves throughout his lifetime.
 Many of his policies as president reflected pro-slavery ideals with efforts to protect Southern interests and resist abolitionist influences, both domestically and internationally.

 Slave owning and early views on slavery

 While estimates vary, U.S. president John Tyler owned as many as 50—and perhaps up to several hundred—slaves during his lifetime.
 Many of these enslaved individuals, as well as some free African-American servants, worked at the White House during his administration.

-Like his father, John Tyler Sr., he held conflicting views on the morality of slavery.
-Tyler saw slavery as a necessary evil, and supported the end of the African slave trade while opposing abolition.

 Tyler reportedly sold multiple slaves to finance his political career; he first attempted to sell a woman named Ann Eliza during his Senate run, and according to a news item from 1943 on slave-owning presidents, "It is said that John Tyler sold one of his slaves to defray his expenses when he went to Washington to assume his duties as vice-president of the United States."
-The names of three people enslaved by Tyler are currently known to researchers through the historical record:
+The names of three people enslaved by Tyler are known to researchers through the historical record: